-Why auto-captions are hard to read
+Why auto captions are hard to read

-Auto-captions are produced by transcribing audio and splitting the result into timed segments.
+Auto captions are produced by transcribing audio and splitting the result into timed segments.
 The segmentation is based on pauses or word counts, not on how a reader will experience the text.

 Professional subtitles start from the same audio but go through a different process.
 The transcript is reshaped: broken at phrase boundaries, constrained to a reading speed limit, and timed to follow spoken rhythm rather than just the speaker's pauses.

-That difference in process produces a visible difference in readability.
+This produces a visible difference in readability.

 Too much text arrives too fast